jsc329/ammonitorwiki/03-people.md

 single record is displayed in the form (3.1d).
 Now let’s take a look at CRUD operations in Access:

-  - **C**reate a new record by pressing the “sunny” button (3.1f), and fill in the fields.
+  - **C**reate a new record by pressing the sun icon button (3.1f), and fill in the fields.
   - **R**ead a record is simply viewing an existing record, such as the one displayed in Figure 3.1.
 Toward the bottom of the form, we can advance from record to record using the arrow buttons (3.1e).
-  - **U**date a record by simply changing an entry in the form.
-Then, move off of the current record by pressing either the back or forward arrows (Figure 3.1e).
+  - **U**pdate a record by simply changing an entry in the form.
+Then, move from the current record by pressing either the back or forward arrows (Figure 3.1e).
-  - **D**eleting records in the **AMMonitor** database should be done with caution, as described above.
-For this reason, we have not included a ‘delete’ button in the Access form.
+  - **D**eleting records in the **AMMonitor** database should be done with caution, for the reasons outlined above.
+Thus, we have not included a ‘delete’ button in the Access form.
 However, if you must delete records, you can highlight the records of interest in the linked tables, and then press Delete on your keyboard. **Always